ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 ### `_sendMsgToImuachain`

-This internal function is used to send a message, over LayerZero, from the client chain to the Imuachain.
+This internal function is used to send a message, over LayerZero, from the client chain to Imuachain.
 It encodes the action to perform, along with its payload, and forwards the packed data.
 The fees for this cross-chain message is provided by the calling address.

 ### `_lzReceive`

 This internal function is called via LayerZero upon the receipt of a cross-chain message.
-In the context of the `ClientChainGateway`, it is used to handle the response provided by the Imuachain against an outgoing message.
+In the context of the `ClientChainGateway`, it is used to handle the response provided by Imuachain against an outgoing message.
 For example, if a withdrawal request is initiated by a user, and sent by the `ClientChainGateway` to Imuachain, a response is received indicating whether the withdrawal is valid.
 Based on this validity, `ClientChainGateway` marks the funds available for the user to claim.

 ## `Vault`